-Fat that has been loosened can break away and travel to the brain or lungs through blood vessels, blocking proper organ function.
+Fat that has been loosened during the liposuction procedure can break away, become trapped in a blood vessel, and travel to the lungs, or even the brain, blocking proper organ function.

 Liposuction Risks and Complications: Aesthetic

 Some problems that may arise are not life-threatening, and don't require medical treatment, but instead affect the cosmetic results of your liposuction procedure.
 Aesthetic complications of liposuction include, but are not limited to:

 Liposuction is performed using a cannula, which is inserted into the subcutaneous (under the skin) fat layer in order to suction it out.
 In order to reach that layer of fat, small incisions must be made in the skin in order to accommodate the liposuction cannula.
 While your surgeon will make every effort to minimize the visibility of scars by placing incisions in discreet locations whenever possible, scarring is an unavoidable aspect of any surgery.

 Your doctor can recommend topical creams that may help reduce scarring.
 Protecting the scar from sun exposure is also recommended.
 With proper care and time, it will fade into a minor blemish.

 This is one of the most common complications of liposuction surgery.
 It happens when subcutaneous fat pockets are unevenly distributed due to excessive or poorly performed liposuction.
 Choosing an experienced and skilled surgeon minimizes the risk of this occurring.
 Wearing your liposuction compression garments also helps ensure smooth, even results.